Temple Adath Israel of the Main Line: History

-Adath Israel had grown to 900 families with a real estate value of $2,000,000 in 1965.
+Adath Israel had grown to 900 families with a real estate value of in 1965.

+The congregation introduced the Temple Adath Israel Day School in 1971 offering an integrated Jewish and secular elementary school program beginning with a kindergarten in 1971 with plans for additional grades to be added each year.
+It would grow to fourth grade before closing in 1975.
+Students were absorbed by and enrolled in the Solomon Schechter Day School.
+On September 11, 1976, the congregation celebrated its 30th anniversary with a ball featuring comedian and actor Alan King.

 On November 9, 1981, a fire ravaged Dropsie College for Hebrew and Cognate Learning's building at Broad and York Streets in Philadelphia.
 In December 1983, Adath Israel welcomed the school which moved into its education building rent-free.

 In the early 1990s, Akiba Hebrew Academy relocated its Middle School across N Highland Avenue to the Adath Israel school building for two years.

 The synagogue has long welcomed prominent leaders to address its congregation.
 Former prime minister of Israel Shimon Peres spoke at the synagogue on May 3, 1997.

 Congregation Beth T'fillah of Overbrook Park merged with Adath Israel in 2006.
 Suburban Jewish Community Center-Bnai Aaron in Havertown closed in 2010 and merged with Adath Israel.

 Adath Israel undertook a renovation of its building in 2014.
 AOS Architects redesigned the sanctuary with a new ark, moveable bimah, and incorporated new lighting and audio.

 The synagogue numbered 750 member families in January 2025, and the Hebrew school had grown to 120 students from 75 in 2021.

 In November 2025, Adath Israel joined with United Hatzalah of Israel to welcome Eden Golan, Israel's 2024 Eurovision Contestant, to perform at the synagogue in front of 700 attendees.

 Leadership

 Martin Berkowitz served as senior rabbi at the synagogue from 1947 through 1981.
+Rabbi Berkwoitz was active in the wider Philadelphia community, producing and hosting a television program, "Faith of Israel" which aired on KYW-TV in the 1960s, and "Subject - Jewish Affairs" on WFIL beginning in 1971 on the state of Jews in the Soviet Union.

+Rabbi David L. Kline was named assistant rabbi of the congregation in 1972.

-He was succeeded by Rabbi Fred Kazan.
-Rabbi Steven Wernick followed and held the position from 2002 until 2009 when he was appointed Executive Vice President/CEO of the United Synagogue of Conservative Judaism's Rabbinical Assembly.
+Rabbi Berkowitz was succeeded by Rabbi Fred Kazan as senior rabbi.
+Rabbi Steven Wernick followed Rabbi Kazan and held the position from 2002 until 2009 when he was appointed Executive Vice President/CEO of the United Synagogue of Conservative Judaism's Rabbinical Assembly.
 Eric Yanoff has served as senior rabbi at Adath Israel since 2010.

 Bernard Lowe served as cantor from 1992 until his retirement in 2017.
 Ariella Rosen served as one of the congregation's rabbis from 2015 until 2018.
 Rabbi Andrew Markowitz came to Adath Israel in 2018 and currently serves as one of the congregation's rabbis.
 Elizabeth Shammash has served as Cantor since 2020.